AllenInstitute/cell_type_mapper/docs/output.md

 than the assigned classA (again, this is for versions `1.5.0` and later;
 for versions prior to `1.5.0`, there will be no runners up for the inferred levels of the taxonomy).

+**Note:** when you run with `flatten = True` and `bootstrap_iteration > 1`
+an extra column `hierarchy_consistent` is added to the CSV output.
+This is a boolean that is `True` for cells whose cell type assignment did not need to artificially force consistency with the taxonomic hierarchy as desicribed above and `False` otherwise.
+In all cases, the cell type assignments will be consistent with the taxonomic hierarchy as described above. `hierarchy_consistent = False` is just meant to indicate cells with mappings that might suffer from quality issues.